osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * queryRequestStatus(): would accept providerId, and either a specific clientRequestId, or a time range, or session id (whatever that is, it's in the ProviderRegistration)
   * could use list of criteria, e.g., providerIdCriteria, providerNameCriteria, time range
 * goes in ingestion service for now
+* I'm going to wait to add additional indexes until we flesh out the request status API query interface, but I'm thinking we'll want to add 2 more indexes, a compound index on providerId / requestStatusCase so we can say "find all ingestion errors for provider x", and a compound index on "requestStatusCase"/updateTime so we can say "find all ingestion errors in this time range".

 ## design/prototype for additional annotation types
 * think about how to handle linked dataset, and maybe implement it